 }

-- Always check indices before accessing elements.
+- Always check list boundaries before accessing elements.